 If you’ve seen on Pinterest boards with titles written in weird ways, like “B E S T R E C I P E S” (probably to attract more attention) with extra spaces between characters.
 Or if you’ve seen board fancy board titles like “My Yummy Favorites”, in both of these examples the SEO purpose of the board title is completely ignored.
 These titles are not only useless, but they might also actually be hurtful for the SEO potential of the pins which end up on these boards.

 If you use a business account, your site is verified and rich pins are enabled, for an article type of a rich pin, you will see something like this:

-In this example, you can see at least three ways to let Pinterest know what your pin is about by adding relevant keywords into:
+In this example, you can see at least two ways to let Pinterest know what your pin is about by adding relevant keywords:

 - SEO Title of your post which comes to your rich pin together with the